'Major' challenges at MOX acknowledged by NNSA leadership nominee

 The Mixed Oxide Fuel Fabrication Facility was axed in late 2018, after billions of dollars and years of work had been expended.
 The move enraged South Carolina officials.

-The nuclear fuel endeavor — never completed — was plagued by ballooning costs and schedules as well as allegations of fraud and mismanagement, some of which were taken to court.
-Before the MOX contract was canceled, National Nuclear Security Administration officials notified authorities that its project management office “had limited resources for monitoring MOX Facility construction costs,” according to a report published in December 2019.
+The nuclear fuel endeavor – never completed – was plagued by ballooning costs and schedules as well as allegations of fraud and mismanagement, some of which were taken to court.
+Before the MOX contract was canceled, NNSA officials notified authorities that its project management office “had limited resources for monitoring MOX Facility construction costs,” according to a report published in December 2019.

 Lisa Gordon-Hagerty, then the leader of the National Nuclear Security Administration, in a 2019 interview with the Aiken Standard said the MOX project was “sorely over budget.”